yingw787/tinydevcrm-mvp/IEEE_SRS_TEMPLATE.md

 Copyright 1999 Karl E. Wiegers

-I believe this document (translated from [PDF](srs_template-ieee.pdf) to Markdown for better online support and compressability) complies with [IEEE Standard 830-1998](IEEE-Std-830-1998.pdf) defined best practices, and I plan to apply this documentation standard for TinyDevCRM going forward into product development.
+I believe this document (translated from [PDF](srs_template-ieee.pdf) to Markdown for better parsing support, performance, and blob size) complies with [IEEE Standard 830-1998](IEEE-Std-830-1998.pdf) defined best practices, and I plan to apply this documentation standard for TinyDevCRM going forward into product development.

 __________